clientinfo/Direct-X-11-ImGui-Base/README.md

 This project is provided under the MIT License.
 Feel free to use and modify it as needed, but please credit the original authors.

+## IMPORTANT
+Stuff will only work on Windows 10 and only on x64 Processes

 ## Project Structure

 - `Includes.h`: Contains necessary include statements and defines.